Photo credit: Broad Reach Canada

-The release of the 2022 Federal Budget is just around the corner.
-This year the House of Commons Standing Committee on Finance invited Canadians to share their thoughts on the government's federal spending priorities.
+The release of the 2023 Federal Budget is just around the corner.
+This year organizations had a whopping six months (!) to share their thoughts on the government's federal spending priorities with members of the Standing Committee of Finance.

 Number of submissions from charities and nonprofits: